apache/royale-docs/component-sets/jewel/jewel-card.md

 For advanced card layouts the next example shows how to use optional Card components.

 First, we add a `CardHeader` with two `BarSection` components to separate the header content.
-In the left section we add the `CardTitle`and in the right one we add an `IconButton` (that provides an action, in the example we describe the actions as "Assign new data").
+In the left section we add the `CardTitle`and in the right one we add an `IconButton` (that provides an action.
+In the example we describe the action as "Assign new data").

-Next, we have a `CardPrimaryContent` with the main content.
-In this case some text description and a `ComboBox` component.
-Those elements are layout vertically with some gap between them.
+Next, we have a `CardPrimaryContent` with the main content; in this case, some text description and a `ComboBox` component.
+Those elements are laid out vertically with some gap between them.

-Finally a `CardActions` with two `BarSection` (similar to card header).
+Finally a `CardActions` with two `BarSection`s (similar to card header).
 In the left we have a `Label` and in the right a `NumericStepper`.

 ```mxml
 <j:Card>